Colby College's Acceptance Rate Results for the Class of 2029

 You already need extracurriculars, so you might as well do something you're already good at and/or love!
 Your commitment to these activities will quickly and easily demonstrate your personal qualities and your dedication to excellence.

-So, what talent or interest do you have passion for?
+So, what talent or interest are you passionate about?
 Perhaps you're an athlete or a musician?
 Business owner or a Twitch streamer?
 Leverage what you already love doing to help tell a compelling story about yourself to admissions officers!

 However, if your portfolio shows a limited range of extracurriculars, we recommend finding small ways to increase the variety of your activities to show other sides of yourself beyond that one talent or interest.